“If you fail to plan, you are planning to fail!” – Benjamin Franklin.

 1 - Know your situation inside and out

-2 – Run the "what-if" scenarios: Plan for alternatives and use flexible strategies*
+Plan for alternatives and use flexible strategies.

-3 - Focus on extraordinary low-interest environment techniques
+3 - Focus on extraordinary, low-interest environment techniques

 4 – Adopt a “use it or lose it” mentality